How to Grow Tomatoes

 Alternatively wait until May and buy ready grown seedling plants from your local garden centre.

-Tomato Seeds & Plants
+Types of Tomato Seeds & Plants

 There are three different types of tomatoes to choose from.
 ‘Cordon’ varieties are grown as a single stem that needs support and the side shoots regularly removed.
 ‘Bush’ varieties need no training, support or stopping.
 ‘Trailing’ types don’t need support or training and are good for tumbling from patio pots and hanging baskets.